RichysHub/Squimoji/readme.md

 ## Hooks

 pre-commit and post-commit hooks can be found in /meta/hooks.

-These hooks help assure color compliance with the Twemoji set, and auto-build pngs To enable these, a simple bash script can be added to .git/hooks, pointing to these files
+These hooks help assure color compliance with the Twemoji set, and auto-build .pngs

+To enable these, a simple bash script can be added to .git/hooks, pointing to these files

 ## Attributions